 “Bear in mind that our Lord’s patience means salvation, just as our dear brother Paul also wrote you with the wisdom that God gave him.
 He writes the same way in all his letters, speaking in them of these matters.
 His letters contain some things that are hard to understand, which ignorant and unstable people distort, as they do the other scriptures, to their own destruction.”
 (2 Peter 3:15-16)

-Before we can accept that Peter was authenticating Paul’s letters as inspired by God, we have to be sure that Peter’s words were inspired by God.
+Secondly, if we want to show that Peter was authenticating Paul’s letters as inspired by God, we have to be sure that Peter’s words were inspired by God.
 So, let’s talk about Peter.
 Peter was a human being (Acts 10:25-26).
 Nothing more than a human being.
 Nothing less than a human being.
 Peter is consistently portrayed in the New Testament as a human being who made mistakes and got things wrong sometimes (Some examples: Matthew 14:30-31; 16:22-23; 18:21-22; Mark 14:37; Luke 9:33; 22:33-34; 22:54-62; John 13:8; 18:10-11; 18:17; 18:25-27; Galatians 2:14).
-Yes, Peter was chosen by Jesus and experienced God speaking to him directly (Matthew 16:17; 17:4-5) but he was still, without question, and throughout his whole life, a human being who made mistakes and got things wrong sometimes.
+Yes, Peter was chosen by Jesus and experienced God directly (Matthew 16:17; 17:4-5) but he was still, without question, and throughout his whole life, a human being who made mistakes and got things wrong sometimes.
 All human beings make mistakes and get things wrong sometimes.
 So, can we be certain that Peter, while he was writing his letters, did not make any mistakes or get anything wrong?
 What evidence is there that God guided every word that Peter wrote in his letters when God clearly did not guide every word that Peter spoke?

-Secondly, Peter wrote: “our dear brother Paul also wrote you with the wisdom that God gave him”.
+Thirdly, Peter wrote: “our dear brother Paul also wrote you with the wisdom that God gave him”.
 (2 Peter 3:15).
 Peter was not saying that God inspired Paul’s writings or that those writings were free from error or contradiction, but that Paul wrote them with the wisdom God gave him.

 These passages cannot be used to defend the doctrines that our Bible is fully inspired.
 Nor can they be used to defend the doctrines that our Bible contains no errors or contradictions.